metheglin/damgate/README.md

 # LastDamGate

-This dam passes through the last event if no event is arrived within the interval.
+This dam passes through the last event if no latest event is arrived within the interval.
 This is useful for a case like firing text search api on form change events.
 Here is the reactjs example.